paramt/Q4T/README.md

     - Set the value of `channel` to the unique identifier of your chat or username of your channel

 ## Usage
 You can add as many question/answer sets in your Google sheet as you want.
 Everytime the script is run, it will send a quiz to the target chat or channel and increment the index in the `index` sheet.
+You can keep adding more question/answer sets indefinitely.

+### Reset
-You can keep adding more question/answer sets indefinitely, but if you want to reset then delete all previous questions and set the index to `2`.
+To reset the spreadsheet, simply run `reset.py`.
+This will remove all questions and set the index to 2.